 THE NEXT STEP IS CLOSER THAN YOU THINK.

 Study online where and when it bests suits you.
 Applications are now open to start in June 2022.

 Speech Pathology at Western

 The first two-years of the program combine evidence-based studies in speech pathology with a broad understanding of biomedical and health science, linguistics and psychology to develop the professional competencies essential for ethical and safe practice, high quality care and the skills to work in multidisciplinary teams.
 The final two years focus on the development of advanced knowledge in speech pathology and clinical practice, which are used during clinical placements to treat patients in the community.

 The Honours program is available to high achieving students in the Bachelor of Speech Pathology.

-The course has been designed to meet the accreditation standards of Speech Pathology Australia and is a Qualifying Course with Speech Pathology Australia.
+The program has been designed to meet the accreditation standards of Speech Pathology Australia and is a Qualifying Program with Speech Pathology Australia.

 Start your unlimited journey today.

 Graduates of this degree can look forward to a career in private practice or in a variety of clinical and community healthcare settings.